TheHeinzLol/RSNA_mammo/README.md

   - Apply transfer learning or come up with own model architecture.
 Hardware is a limiting factor, so I am inclined towards transfer learning.
   - Training.
   - Inference.
+  - Add tests and clear descriptions to some functions.
   - Visualize most important steps.